open-cloud/open-cloud.github.io.old/2_developer.md

 fetches the set of such deleted objects and passes it on, instead of sync_record, to a method called delete_record.
 It is the task of delete_record to pass the deletion of the record on to the back end.
-For example, if a Sliver is deleted, then the method should delete and clean up the corresponding VM, along with recovering any other resources, such as volumes associated with that VM.
+For example, if an Instance is deleted, then the method should delete and clean up the corresponding VM, along with recovering any other resources, such as volumes associated with that VM.
 If this method returns successfully, then XOS automatically takes care of